Raw Text View¶

 This applies to: CSV, TSV, JSON, JSONL, XML, YAML, TOML, Markdown, Jupyter, Text.
 Binary formats (Parquet, Excel, SQLite, …) never fall back, since raw bytes would render as garbage.

-Files larger than 500 MB skip the fallback and surface the error in the status message instead, to avoid pulling half a gigabyte of content into the editor.
-This refers to the raw text editor.
-You can load larger files.
+Files larger than the raw view size cap (default 500 MB) skip the fallback and surface the error in the status message instead, to avoid pulling half a gigabyte of content into the editor.
+This refers to the raw text editor only: you can still load larger files in the table view.
+Raise the cap (or set it to unlimited) under Settings → Performance.

 See also¶